Justiceleeg/cerebro/docs/ai-mock-simulator-tasks.md

 ### Slice 7: Expand to All Streams (Day 5)
 **Goal**: Generate all 50 streams instead of just one.

-- [ ] Expand `StreamGenerator` to all 50 streams
+- [x] Expand `StreamGenerator` to all 50 streams
   - Generate events for all stream types
   - Use appropriate cadences from config
   - Apply time-of-day and day-of-week patterns

-- [ ] Expand historical generation to all streams
+- [x] Expand historical generation to all streams
   - Generate 1 day of data for all 50 streams
   - Calculate baseline statistics for all streams

-- [ ] Update WebSocket to stream all events
+- [x] Update WebSocket to stream all events
   - Send events for all streams based on their cadences
   - Filter by subscription (start with all streams)
   - Test: Connect WebSocket, receive events for multiple streams
   - **Testable**: ✅ Can test via WebSocket
+  - **Status**: ✅ Complete - All 50 streams generating with appropriate cadences

 ---